-Dogs are naturally companion animals, and they often enjoy receiving attention, too.
-While some breeds are aloof, more independent, and less likely to want cuddles, others seek out constant companionship and seem to need affection to thrive.
+Dogs are naturally companion animals, and most enjoy receiving attention.
+While some breeds are aloof, more independent, and less likely to want cuddles, others seek constant companionship and seem to need affection to thrive.
 While the following dog breeds are known for their cuddly tendencies, every dog has an individual personality—despite its breed—and some may not want showers of affection.

-The golden retriever is one of the most popular breeds in the United States, and for good reason.
-They tend to be very affectionate, gentle, fun-loving, and smart.
+The golden retriever is one of the most popular breeds in the United States since they tend to be very affectionate, gentle, fun-loving, and smart.
 They are often a top choice as a family pet.
 Goldens enjoy playing with kids, although they can get easily excited, and their playful energy can overwhelm smaller kids.
 Their intelligence and eagerness to please also make this breed easier to train than most.
-These dogs do have a lot of energy, so to keep them happy and content, help them get plenty of exercise and enrichment.
+This breed remains happy and content when they get plenty of exercise and enrichment.
 If you're the type of person who likes to have a dog sleep with you, a golden might just take you up on the offer.

 Height: 21 to 24 inches

 Weight: 55 to 75 pounds

-The Cavalier King Charles spaniel is a popular breed.
-Their loving and placid temperaments have endeared them to dog lovers since the 17th century when they were much beloved by royalty and nobility for curling up in their laps.
-Although they are less busy than their cocker or springer spaniel relatives, they are certainly not couch potatoes.
-They will fit in well with an active family lifestyle, usually enjoy the company of other dogs and can do well in a multi-pet household.
+The Cavalier King Charles spaniel is a popular companion breed with a loving and peaceful temperament that has endeared them to dog lovers since the 17th century.
+They were beloved by royalty and nobility for curling up in their laps.
+Although they are less busy than their cocker or springer spaniel relatives, they are not couch potatoes.
+They will fit in well with an active family lifestyle, usually enjoying the company of other dogs and living in a multi-pet household.

 Height: 12 to 13 inches

 Weight: 13 to 18 pounds

-Physical Characteristics: Medium-length silky, wavy coat; adults have feathering on their ears, chest, legs, feet, and tail; primary coat color is white with ruby, chestnut, and black and tan varieties
+Coat and Color: Medium-length silky, wavy coat; adults have feathering on their ears, chest, legs, feet, and tail; primary coat color is white with ruby, chestnut, and black and tan varieties